bigguystevieb1/blooket-hack/README.md

 # readme-section-important

 **UPDATE!!
-As Of 12:00PM On Friday, March 4th: The hacks that are up are working.**
+As Of Friday, March 4th The hacks that are up are working.**

 **This is an alternate set of blooket hacks that work.
 Make sure to type "javascript:" before any set of hacks you use.